 As we drove past the the Freedom Center, the view opened up to reveal an even larger building on the opposite bank.

-One of those upstart competitors grew for eight decades, and in 1973 they built a headquarters that, for 25 years, held the distinction of Tallest Building in the World.
+One of those upstart competitors, Sears, grew for eight decades, and in 1973 they built a tower that, for 25 years, held the distinction of Tallest Building in the World.

-When my taxi got to The Second City (founded in 1959, and owner of the most painful online registration I’ve ever used), the credit card machine wouldn’t process either of my cards.
-The part-time driver pulled up to Walgreens and waited as I ran in to pull out cash from the ATM.
+When my taxi got to The Second City, my driver's credit card machine wouldn’t process either of my cards.
+He pulled up to Walgreens and waited as I ran in to pull out cash from the ATM.

 Next time I’ll pay the surge pricing.